One of the main reasons I put up this blog is to help my fellow mommies to feel good despite the daily challenges of motherhood.

 “When stress, tasks, and life demands increase, so must be our mindful self-care!” – Michele Alignay

 After learning the importance of self-care, it’s time for Activity 5.
-It’s a take-home activity as we needed more time to assess two things – important matters in our life and the roadblocks that hinder to make an effort to that important matters.
-We were also asked to make a self-care plan and mine includes having a good body massage, mani / pedicure session and going to the beach.
+It’s a take-home activity as we needed more time to assess two things – important matters in our lives and the roadblocks that hinder to make an effort to that important matters.
+We were also asked to make a self-care plan and mine includes having a good body massage, mani/pedicure session and going to the beach.
 It is advised to commit to any of them at least twice a month. *battling lashes to hubby lols*

 Meanwhile, here are few of the generous sponsors who were present at the retreat.

 |Belo Baby Love